This creamy orzo pasta dish features chicken breasts, red peppers, shiitake mushrooms, and goat cheese. Flavorful and filling!

 - Chopped parsley, for garnish

-You can omit the white wine if you prefer not to use.
+You can omit the white wine if you prefer not to use (you may need to add more pasta water, or replace with chicken or vegetable broth).
+Also, feel free to use different herbs instead of Herbes de Provence.
+Thyme, oregano, basil, and tarragon would also be delicious here, or a combination of them.
 Note for vegetarians: this dish is lovely without the chicken as well.
 Feel free to substitute firm tofu instead, or leave out entirely.

 Amount Per Serving: Calories: 448Total Fat: 20gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 10gCholesterol: 120mgSodium: 307mgCarbohydrates: 22gFiber: 2gSugar: 3gProtein: 42g

 Nutrition information is provided as a general reference for users courtesy of the online nutrition calculator Nutritionix.